Best yoga mats: We’re laying out the choices for your best home workouts

 Things to consider when shopping for the best yoga mat

 PSA: Yoga mats and exercise mats are different!
 In order to figure out what you need, consider what types of home workouts you do.
 If yoga, pilates, barre, or any low-impact workouts are your sweet spot, then yoga mats are for you.
-Typically, yoga mats can be anywhere from 1/16 of an inch to 1 inch in thickness because you need to feel grounded and stable during those workouts (plus, they’re easier to roll and store).
+Typically, these mats can be anywhere from 1/16 of an inch to 1 inch in thickness because you need to feel grounded and stable during those workouts (plus, they’re easier to roll and store).
 With that said, these are not intended for high-impact exercises because they are too thin.

 Alternatively, exercise mats are about 1-inch to 3-inches thick.
 This protects your body and the floor, should you say, drop a dumbbell—hey, it happens!
 These mats are best for floor exercises and bodyweight exercises.
 The cushioning supports your body when you’re lying down or sitting while you do these types of exercises.
 Knowing the difference between exercise and yoga pads will help you make the best selection for your home workouts.